kellegous/poop/README.md

 }
 ```

-To terminate the program do to an error,
+To terminate the program due to an error,

 ```go
 if err != nil {